m0smith/malabar-mode/README.md

 # malabar-mode :: A better Java mode for Emacs

+**Note: I no longer have time to work on malabar-mode.
+If someone wants to step up and take over the project, please contact me, either via email or with a GitHub message, and I'll update the repo description and this readme to point at the new canonical repository.**

 You may want to skip to [Installation](#Installation).

 ## Why yet another Java mode?